Intermesh/groupoffice-docs/using/filters.rst

 Sub groups
 ``````````
-To create complex queries, Group-Office supports sub groups.
+To create complex queries, GroupOffice supports sub groups.
 You can use that to create a query for example:

 Select all contacts that have job title "CEO" and work in Germany or the Netherlands.
 You would have to create a sub group
 for the countries as they are using an "OR" operator.